 By Geoff Pallay

-On July 26, 2012, Ballotpedia released an analysis of the rate at which incumbents are being defeated by challengers in state legislative primaries.
+MADISON, Wisconsin: On July 26, 2012, Ballotpedia released an analysis of the rate at which incumbents are being defeated by challengers in state legislative primaries.
 That study was conducted roughly halfway through the primary season, and found that 76 incumbents had been defeated through the first 48 percent of primaries.
 After each primary, we will update those figures.
-This update focuses on Kansas, Michigan, Missouri and Washington.
-A total of 31 incumbents fell to opponents on August 7, 2012.
-That brings the total incumbents defeated in 2012 legislative primaries to 134.
+This update focuses on Georgia and Texas, where a total of 15 incumbents fell to opponents on July 31, 2012.

 Cumulative table of results

 |State||Primary date||Total Incumbents Running||Total Incumbents Facing Primary||Total Incumbents Defeated||% Incumbents Defeated***||Total Incumbents Defeated||Total Incumbents Facing primary||% Incumbents Defeated***|

 |***Note: The percent is calculated by dividing the total number of incumbents who lost by the number of incumbents who actually faced a primary.
 It is not using the total number of incumbents who ran for re-election.|